-In our opinion, the accompanying financial statements referred to above present fairly, in all material respects, the cash and investments of Clallam County Fire Protection District No. 3, and its changes in cash and investments, for the years ended December 31, 2021 and 2020, on the basis of accounting described in Note 1.
+In our opinion, the accompanying financial statements referred to above present fairly, in all material respects, the cash and investments of Clallam County Fire Protection District No. 3, and its changes in cash and investments, for the year ended December 31, 2022, on the basis of accounting described in Note 1.